-- In line with the National Planning Policy Framework all developments in the Vale will be expected to contribute to the Government's commitment to halt the loss of biodiversity and deliver net gains where possible. - The National Planning Policy Framework (NPPF) paragraph 109 recognises that the planning system should aim to conserve and enhance the natural and local environment by minimising impacts on biodiversity and providing net gains in biodiversity where possible.
-Chalk streams are globally rare habitats and cannot be recreated or offset elsewhere, to support protected species such as water vole and otter. - Paragraph 118 of the NPPF states that if significant harm resulting from a development cannot be avoided (through locating on an alternative site with less harmful impacts), adequately mitigated, or, as a last resort, compensated for, then planning permission should be refused and that opportunities to incorporate biodiversity in and around developments should be encouraged.
+- In line with the National Planning Policy Framework all developments in the Vale will be expected to contribute to the Government's commitment to halt the loss of biodiversity and deliver net gains where possible. - The National Planning Policy Framework (NPPF) paragraph 109 recognises that the planning system should aim to conserve and enhance the natural and local environment by minimising impacts on biodiversity and providing net gains in biodiversity where possible. - Paragraph 118 of the NPPF states that if significant harm resulting from a development cannot be avoided (through locating on an alternative site with less harmful impacts), adequately mitigated, or, as a last resort, compensated for, then planning permission should be refused and that opportunities to incorporate biodiversity in and around developments should be encouraged.